Farlavendi/FastAPI_School_Journal/README.md

+# Fastapi-school-journal

+---

+## Description

-# This is my project, a prototype of school journal app.
+This is my project, a prototype of a student journal and gradebook app, similar to a Student Information System (SIS) or Online School Diary.

 ---